oakmac/kidif.js/README.md

 from your kidif files and then transfer it over the wire using something appropriate for your application.

-Kidif files were inspired by how [chessboard.js stores examples].
+Kidif files were inspired by how [chessboard.js stores examples](https://github.com/oakmac/chessboardjs/tree/master/examples).

 ## File Format